 After several days have passed, take out your material and study it all over again.
 If this information is for a test, make sure that this is done within a week before the test.
 This allows your brain to reprocess concepts.

 Not only that, but this technique can apply to all manner of things in life.
-Thanks to using flashcards and other methods, you can learn new languages, properly prepare for tests, and more.
+Thanks to using flashcards and other methods, you can engage effectively in language learning, properly prepare for tests, and more.

 Featured photo credit: Joel Muniz via unsplash.com